readthedocs/ethicalads.io/content/pages/learning-hub/audience.md

 ​
 ## Topic-targeting at a glance
-While virtually all of EthicalAds' visitors are software developers, our visitors have a plethora of technical foci.
+While virtually all of EthicalAds' visitors are software developers, our visitors have many different topics of interest.
 ![A breakdown of our topic views in February of 2022](../images/pages/learning-hub/topic-breakdown.png){class="w-100"}

 ​